 Brighton Early Music’s young artist scheme BREMF Live! is one of the pre-eminent mentoring and development schemes for young professional early music performers in the UK.
-The scheme offers opportunities for both ensembles and singers, who are supported over the course of a year with mentoring, training and performance opportunities.
+The scheme offers opportunities for ensembles, and singers and instrumentalists.

 What we offer our musicians

-BREMF Live! participants are supported throughout the year with advice, mentoring and training opportunities, as well as performance opportunities and the chance to become involved in other festival projects.
+BREMF Live! participants are supported with advice, mentoring and training opportunities, as well as performance opportunities and the chance to become involved in festival projects.
 Alumni of the scheme are very much part of the BREMF ‘family’ and continue to be supported with references, opportunities and collaborations.

 The history of BREMF Live!